Check out my review, online at Phoenix Magazine, of Red One...

 We see the view there before it was a living room--long, long before.
 As in, we see it during the extinction event that ended the Cretaceous Period, sixty million years ago.
 We see it as a woodland make-out spot for indigenous lovers (Dannie McCallum and Joel Oulette), and as a burial site.
 We see it as part of a dirt road leading up to the aforementioned historic manse, which once was occupied by William Franklin (Daniel Betts), estranged Loyalist son of Benjamin (Keith Bartlett).

 After the house is built, we get glimpses of the lives of its early 20th-Century inhabitants, like an enthusiastic aviator (Gwilym Lee) whose wife (Michelle Dockery) frets about his flying.
 They're followed by a whimsical inventor (David Fynn) and his sexy flapper wife (Ophelia Lovibond).
-This guy is working to perfect a reclining chair; his working title for it is "Relax-y-Boy."
+This guy is trying to perfect a reclining chair; his working title for it is "Relax-y-Boy."
 And we see the house's early 21st-Century occupants, an African-American family; Nicholas Pinnock and Nikki Amuka-Bird are the parents, and Anya Marco-Harris is the beloved housekeeper.

 But the movie's main focus is the midcentury family that takes the place over after WWII: Dad (Paul Bettany), a combat veteran and a seething, disappointed functional alcoholic, his sweet, quietly unfulfilled wife (Kelly Reilly), and his oldest son (Tom Hanks), an aspiring artist.
 The son gets his beautiful girlfriend (Robin Wright) pregnant, so there goes both art school and her college dreams.
 They move in with the parents, and stay for decades.